twilio-labs/serverless-toolkit/packages/create-twilio-function/README.md

 Creates a new Twilio Function project

-Arguments:
+Positionals:
-name  The name of your project directory.
+  name  The name of your project directory.                             [string]

 Options:
-  --accountSid, -a  The Account SID for your Twilio account --authToken, -a   The Auth Token for your Twilio account -h, --help        Show help                                          [boolean] -v, --version     Show version number                                [boolean]
+  --accountSid, -a  The Account SID for your Twilio account             [string] --authToken, -a   The Auth Token for your Twilio account              [string] -h, --help        Show help                                          [boolean] -v, --version     Show version number                                [boolean]
 ```